Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Limitations

 \section{Limitations}

 The primary limitation of our current framework lies in its dependence on a labeled reference set ($\mathcal{D}_{\text{ref}}$) that shares a similar distribution with the target test data.
 Our experimental success is predicated on the assumption that such accessible, high-quality data is available.
 However, in practical, open-ended deployment scenarios, acquiring domain-specific labeled data can be challenging or expensive.
-Consequently, this dependency may restrict the applicability of \textbf{kNN-MoE} in strictly zero-resource settings or when facing severe distribution shifts where no relevant historical cases exist.
-As mentioned in Section~\ref{sec:conclusions}, leveraging ``LLM-as-a-judge'' to generate pseudo-labels offers a potential pathway to mitigate this constraint by utilizing unlabeled data; however, we leave the validation of this semi-supervised approach to future work.
+Consequently, this dependency may restrict the applicability of kNN-MoE in strictly zero-resource settings or when facing severe distribution shifts where no relevant historical cases exist.
+As mentioned in Section~\ref{sec:conclusions}, leveraging \emph{LLM-as-a-judge} to generate pseudo-labels offers a potential pathway to mitigate this constraint by utilizing unlabeled data; however, we leave the validation of this semi-supervised approach to future work.

 Additionally, while kNN-MoE avoids the high cost of parameter updates, the non-parametric retrieval mechanism introduces necessary overheads.
-Specifically, the inference latency increases due to neighbor search (as shown in Table~\ref{tab:infer_speed}), and the memory storage requirements scale linearly with the size of the reference set.
-While currently manageable for the scales investigated in this paper, these factors may necessitate further optimization, such as memory quantization or index pruning, for deployment in strictly resource-constrained environments.
+Specifically, the inference latency increases due to neighbor search, and the memory storage requirements scale with the size of the reference set.
+While currently manageable for the scales investigated in this paper, these factors may necessitate further optimization, such as index pruning, for deployment in strictly resource-constrained environments.

+Finally, our experiments involved only a limited number of datasets and models, which means our conclusions are currently restricted to the relevant tasks and MoE models with up to 128 experts.